Representations of $\omega$-Lie Algebras and Tailed Derivations of Lie Algebras: Tailed derivations of Lie algebras

-In this section, we first study relations between one-dimensional $\ome$-extensions of a Lie algebra $\g$ and tailed derivations of $\g$.
-After presenting some basic properties and examples on tailed derivations and giving a proof of Theorem \ref{mainthm4}, we will concentrate on answering the question (\ref{ques}), showing that any tailed derivation of a semi-simple Lie algebra, $\gl_{n}(\C)$, and $\h_{n}(\C)$, is a derivation.
+The last section is mainly to study relations between one-dimensional $\omega$-extensions of a Lie algebra $\g$ and tailed derivations of $\g$, focusing on fundamental properties and examples on tailed derivations of Lie algebras and giving a proof of Theorem \ref{mainthm4}.